dinkelburg/diversdesk/diversdesk/src/content/docs/user_manual/rental_items.md

 Clicking a cell in the Gear Check column on the Day Manifest page will immediately open the gear rental section in the side panel.
 :::

-### Adding Actionalble Notes
+### Adding Actionable Notes
-Adding actionable notes can be done from the rental items page.
+Adding actionable notes can be done from the rental items page, by pressing on the hyperlink of one of the rental items in the title column.
+This will open a side panel where you can view and add notes.

 ## Adding the Gear Check Column